Johan Davidsson

-Johan Markus Davidsson (born January 6, 1976) is a Swedish former professional ice hockey player, who played last with HV71 in the Swedish elite league Elitserien.
-He was a long-time Elitserien player and captain of HV71, with which he has won the Swedish championship four times.
+Johan Markus Davidsson (born 6 January 1976) is a Swedish former professional ice hockey player, who played last with HV71 in the Swedish Hockey League, SHL.
+He was a long-time Elitserien/SHL player and captain of HV71 for eleven seasons, with which he has won the Swedish championship four times.

 Playing career

-Davidsson wears jersey number 76 and is the captain of HV71.
+Davidsson wore jersey number 76 and was the captain of HV71.
 In 2005 Davidsson renewed his contract with HV71 until the end of season 2009–10.
 He is regarded as an able skater with a good eye for the game and is as good as a playmaker as a scorer.
 He has got fine puck control but lacks the physical aspects of the game to fit in NHL.
 He has been awarded the Swedish hockey journalists association prize Rinkens riddare (Knight of the Rink) for three consecutive seasons, 2002–03, 2003–04 and 2004–05, and the Elitserien's referee association prize Årets gentleman (Gentleman of the Year, which resembles Lady Byng Memorial Trophy of the NHL) for two consecutive seasons, 2002–03 and 2003–04.
 In 2009, he was awarded Guldhjälmen (Golden Helmet, resembling the Lester Pearson Award) as Elitserien's most valuable player.

-Davidsson played his first Swedish Elite League game on January 14, 1993, scoring a goal when HV71 defeated Djurgårdens IF, 4–3, in the Stockholm Globe Arena.
-His first appearance for Sweden's national team was on November 7, 1996, in a game in Helsinki, Finland, when Sweden defeated the Czech Republic, 3–1, during the Karjala Tournament.
-Davidsson was drafted in the 1994 NHL Entry Draft by Anaheim Ducks with their second choice, the 28th overall selection.
+Davidsson played his first Swedish Elite League game on 14 January 1993, scoring a goal when HV71 defeated Djurgårdens IF, 4–3, in the Stockholm Globe Arena.
+His first appearance for Sweden's national team was on 7 November 1996, in a game in Helsinki, Finland, when Sweden defeated the Czech Republic, 3–1, during the Karjala Tournament.
+Davidsson was drafted in the 1994 NHL entry draft by Anaheim Ducks with their second choice, the 28th overall selection.

 In the 2007 World Championships, Davidsson won the point scoring league with 14 points, just one point past Russia's Alexei Morozov.
 The 2007 tournament was Davidsson's best World Championships personally, having only scored three points in his previous two tournaments.

-During the end of 2009 and beginning of 2010, Davidsson received contract proposals from the Kontinental Hockey League and Swiss National League A but choose to stay in Sweden, signing a five-year deal with his current club HV71.
+During the end of 2009 and beginning of 2010, Davidsson received contract proposals from the Kontinental Hockey League and Swiss National League A but choose to stay in Sweden, signing a five-year deal with his most recent club HV71.